Alexander Mejía: Mexico

+Libertad

+On 29 December 2018, Mejia joined Club Libertad of Paraguay on a free transfer for two years.

 International career

 In 2012, Mejía made his debut for the Colombia national team in a FIFA World Cup qualifier against Peru.
 He went on to become a regular member of the squad in the remainder of the campaign, making five appearances overall.

 2014 World Cup

 On 9 June 2014, he was named in Colombia's squad for the 2014 FIFA World Cup, and played in four of the five matches Colombia had.
 On 14 June, Mejía appeared as a sixty-ninth-minute substitute in Colombia's opening match of the tournament, a 3–0 victory over Greece in Belo Horizonte, Minas Gerais, Brazil.
 Mejía also appeared in the following match against Ivory Coast on 19 June 2014, coming on as a substitute in the seventy-ninth minute, and seeing out a 2–1 victory in Brazil's capital, Brasília.
 In Colombia's third – and last – game of the Group Stage, they played against Japan.
 Mejía started at a defensive midfielder role alongside Fredy Guarín, playing the entire eighty-minute game.
 Colombia won 1–4.
 Mejía's last game of the 2014 World Cup came against Uruguay in the Round of 16 in the Maracanã Stadium, Rio de Janeiro on 28 June.
 Colombia won 2–0, and progressed to the Quarter-finals, playing against the hosts, Brazil, losing 2–1.